cstepper/projmaker/README.md

 StripTrailingWhitespace: Yes
 ```

+I might change these settings, if you continue to keep the global
+options in *RStudio* untouched and save the *.Rhistory* files in your
+projects.
+See section [General remarks](#general-remarks) above.

 #### 2\.
 Use the RStudio IDE and execute the following:

 1. Navigate to *Project: (None)* (topright in RStudio IDE) and click on